 PURPOSE: The term biodiversity (from “biological diversity”) refers to the variety of life on Earth at all its levels, from genes to ecosystems, and can encompass the evolutionary, ecological, and cultural processes that sustain life.
 Biodiversity includes not only species we consider rare, threatened, or endangered but also every living thing—from humans to organisms we know little about, such as microbes, fungi, and invertebrates.
 Biodiversity remains the answer to several sustainable development challenges.
 From nature-based solutions to climate, health issues, food and water security, and sustainable livelihoods, biodiversity is the foundation upon which we can build back better.
 The date of 22 May was designated The International Day for Biological Diversity to increase understanding and awareness of biodiversity issues and to commemorate the adoption of the text of the Convention on Biological Diversity on this day in 1992 by the Nairobi Final Act of the conference.

-EVENTS: The Secretariat of the Convention on Biological Diversity, the United Nations Biodiversity, the IPBeS, the UNESCO Man and the biosphere (MAB) programme, the UN Environment, the UNDP, the UNCCD, the UNFCCC, the UNEP/CMS, the CITES Secretariat, the FAO, the Ramsar secretary and the World Wildlife Fund (WWF) along with the United Nations Member States, governments, indigenous peoples,ocal communities, non-governmental organizations and concerned individuals are pleased to invite you to debate on the theme: “From agreement to action: Build back biodiversity” during the celebration of the International Day For Biological Diversity 2023, on May 22nd at United Nations Headquaters.
-Register to participate and get the IDB2023 Agenda programme.
+EVENTS: on May 22nd at United Nations Headquarters, the Secretariat of the Convention on Biological Diversity, the United Nations Biodiversity, the IPBeS, the UNESCO Man and the biosphere (MAB) programme, the UN Environment, the UNDP, the UNCCD, the UNFCCC, the UNEP/CMS, the CITES Secretariat, the FAO, the Ramsar secretary and the World Wildlife Fund (WWF) will celebrate the International Day For Biological Diversity 2025 along with the United Nations Member States, governments, indigenous peoples, local communities, non-governmental organizations and concerned individuals to debate on the theme.
+Register to participate and get the IDB2025 Agenda programme.

 The good news is that it is within our power to change our actions to help ensure the survival of species and the health and integrity of ecological systems.
 By understanding threats to biodiversity, and how they play out in context, we can be best prepared to manage conservation challenges.
 The conservation efforts of the last decades have made a significant difference in the state of biodiversity today.
 Over 100,000 protected areas—including national parks, wildlife refuges, game reserves, and marine protected areas, managed both by governments and local communities—provide habitat for wildlife, and help keep deforestation in check.
 When protecting habitat is not enough, other types of conservation actions such as restoration, reintroduction, and the control of invasive species, have had positive impacts.
 And these efforts have been bolstered by continuous efforts to improve environmental policies at local, regional, and global scales.